CW: Sexual Assault

 This time I was glad because all seven of my siblings were absent.
 My uncle and aunt (and the apple pie) were mostly just for me.
 So exciting!
 While my aunt and parents were preparing the whole dinner in the kitchen, I was watching the TV news program with Uncle George - I think it was 60 Minutes.
 The announcer introduced the next segment titled "Homosexuals."
 I was completely captivated and terrified by the initial images I saw on the TV.
 Uncle George's head perked up.
 Did he notice my interest?
 He called out to my parents: Arnie and Anna Mae!
 There’s a program about homosexuals on TV.
 I don’t think you want young Arnie to see this, do you?
 Dad immediately called me over, and my face turned red.

 Actor's Note: Chris, why did you humiliate me in front of my peers?
 Did you do it to look tough in front of the girls?
 Do you know what it felt like to have a knife stuck in my gut, making me dread riding the bus every day for the rest of the school year?
-Do you know how much I hated you from that moment on?
+Do you know how much I hated you since then?
 And you, my temporary girlfriend - how could you not speak up for me?
 You, bus driver, where the hell were you?

 Scene IV: Movie Night

 It was a muggy summer night, and I was hiding in the thicket between our house and my neighbor's house on the hillside.
 I could see the road from here; I was waiting for Bob to come home.
-Earlier that day, he had shown me some porn magazines in his garage, telling me to come back tonight when his dad would be drinking beer at the American Legion.
-As I saw his car coming down the road through the thicket, my stomach knotted up, and then he turned into his driveway, a few doors down.
-I stood up, brushed off my shorts, and walked over to his house.
+Earlier that day, he had shown me some porn magazines in his garage, telling me to come back tonight when his dad would be out drinking at the American Legion.
+As I saw his car coming down the road through the thicket, my stomach was tied in knots, and then he turned into his driveway, a few doors down.
+I stood up, brushed off my shorts, and walked to his house.
 The lights were on in his garage, where he was doing some electrical work.
 I called his name, and he waved me in, closing the garage door.

-The garage was hot, smelling of ozone and oil.
-Bob pulled out some porn magazines from a hiding place in the sagging ceiling.
+It was hot in the garage, the smell of ozone and oil.
+Bob pulled out some porn magazines from a hiding place in the fallen ceiling tiles.
 He showed me a couple with men and women, then a couple with just men.
 He told me he wanted to show me something in the house, and I followed him with nervous anticipation.
-He grabbed an 8mm movie projector from his bedroom and set it up on the kitchen table.
+He grabbed an 8mm film projector from his bedroom and set it up on the kitchen table.
 Strange.
 He started the movie - some kind of porn western - and I sat there watching, unable to move or speak.
 He reached over from his chair and put his hand on my crotch.
 He started rubbing and squeezing.
 Still unable (or unwilling?) to move.
-He unbuttoned my shorts, pulled out my dick, stroked it for a while, then knelt down and took it in his mouth.
+He unbuttoned my shorts, pulled out my cock, stroked it for a while, then knelt down and took it in his mouth.
 He asked me, Is this your first blowjob?
 I, Yes.

 We eventually ended up in his messy bedroom.
 He took off his pants and underwear and asked me to suck him.
 I hesitated, resisted, wanting to.
-I was so afraid his dad would come home any second.
+I was terrified his dad would come back any second.
 We both did.
 He hid the projector, and we went back to the garage.
 He started talking about everyday things, like what had just happened, breakfast, going out to play, or doing homework.
 I was 13, and Bob was in his thirties.
 I went home feeling guilty, ashamed, relieved, and confused.
-Mostly different feelings.
+Mostly a mix of different feelings.

 Over the next few years, I returned to his garage many times.
-Sometimes it was alcohol and porn magazines, sometimes it was sex (with or without movies).
-Sometimes there was a sleazy boy from the street with us.
-It always felt the same confusing way, wanting it and hating it at the same time.
+Sometimes it was just alcohol and porn magazines, sometimes there was sex (with or without movies).
+Sometimes there was a nasty boy from the street with us.
+It always felt the same confusing mix of wanting and hating it at the same time.
 But it was what I had.

 Actor's Note: Bob - you’ve been dead a long time, so I can’t tell you directly how you messed up my life.
 But you did.
 I could have used a mentor and guide to help me understand my sexuality, but you weren’t interested in that.
 Like pretending to be kind and devoted, you were using me.
 You took my sexual awakening and turned it into something dirty and hidden.
 Sex and sexuality were forever tainted.
 For most of my adult life, I haven’t been able to form intimate relationships.
 You gave me herpes - a scarlet letter stuck to my chest for life.
 I grieve every day for what you stole from me.